Introduction: By Way Of Business

 It is important to remember that it is only when a person carries out relevant activities ‘by way of business,’ that they fall within the scope of the regulations and must then register.

-In the case of High Value Dealers, if they accept a High Value Payment for goods that they sell commercially they are carrying out the activity by way of business.
-If they accept a High Value Payment for a private sale, this is not by way of business and they do not need to register
+In the case of High Value Dealers, if they make or accept a High Value Payment for goods that they sell commercially they are carrying out the activity by way of business.
+A High Value Payment made or accepted for a private sale, is not by way of business and registration is not required.

-In the case of ASPs, TCSPs and MSBs most businesses will know if they are carrying out a relevant activity by way of business, but there may be some circumstances where they may not be sure.
+In the case of ASPs, TCSPs, MSBs and EABs most businesses will know if they are carrying out a relevant activity by way of business, but there may be some circumstances where they may not be sure.

 It is only if they are in doubt, that they should consider the following questions: